ssfsx17/ffpnp/Jobs/JobDetails/Monk.md

 Supports:

 - 1 x Choice
-- Barehanded - Weaponless attacks are considered to be Fists 1H of twenty levels lower.
+- Barehanded - Weaponless attacks are considered to be Fists 1H of ten levels lower.

 Reactions: